4rund3v/rust_adventures/basics/common_programming_concepts/Readme.md

       variants :
        i8,i16,i32,i64,i128,isize
       Integer Literals:
-        Number literals that can be multiple numerica types allow a type suffix such as 76u16, also the literals can use _ , such as 1000 or 1_0000 decimal literal  --- 2.431 2_431
+        Number literals that can be multiple numerical types allow a type suffix such as 76u16, also the literals can use _ , such as 1000 or 1_000 decimal literal  --- 2.431 2_431
           hex - 0xff
           octal - 0o77